Statistics on Alcohol

 - More than 9 million people in England drink more than the recommended daily limits

-- Alcohol is 10% of the UK burden of disease and death, making alcohol one of the three biggest lifestyle risk factors for disease and death in the UK, after smoking and obesity.
+- Alcohol is 10% of the UK burden of disease and death, making alcohol one of the three biggest lifestyle risk factors for disease and death in the UK, after smoking and obesit

 - An estimated 7.5 million people are unaware of the damage their drinking could be causing

-- Alcohol misuse costs England around £21bn per year in healthcare, crime and lost productivity costs
+- Alcohol related harm costs England around £21bn per year, with £3.5bn to the NHS, £11bn tackling alcohol-related crime and £7.3bn from lost work days and productivity costs

 Alcohol and Health